Programs : Brochure

 Students must complete the online Goucher study abroad application by the published deadline.
 See the Events and Deadlines Calendar for the most up-to-date information.
-Students must next apply to USAC by their published deadline.
+Students must next apply to USAC by the Goucher deadline regardless of USAC's published deadline.
 You must pay the USAC $100 application fee which will be refunded to you by Goucher in the following billing cycle.
 Initial approval is granted by Goucher OIS and final acceptance is granted by the host program and institution.

 Spring - Early January - Early June

 Through our agreement with Linnaeus University, an array of courses will be made available for you to take in English.
 Areas of study believed to be of most interest to USAC students are included below as a sample of what the university offers.
 Courses are subject to availability and approval of prerequisites which are determined by Linnaeus University.

 Students have the option of taking Introductory, Beginner, Intermediate, or Advanced Swedish for Exchange Students in addition to their normal study program (included in program fees).
 The Introductory course is a non-credit course, while the Beginner, Intermediate or Advanced course is taken for credit.
 Although most people in Sweden speak at least some English, we strongly recommend you take one of these optional courses, as they help you to assimilate better into Swedish life, and you will find the Swedes appreciate your effort to speak their language.